taosdata/TDengine/docs-en/13-operation/07-import.md

 ## Import from Data File

 In TDengine CLI, data can be imported from a CSV file into an existing table.
 The data in single CSV must belong to same table and must be consistent with the schema of that table.
-The SQL statement is as below:也
+The SQL statement is as below:

 ```sql
 insert into tb1 file 'path/data.csv';